nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 and to allow for easier code mainenance.
 Using IPython, Nipype can be used interactively or in a distributed computing mode.
 Nipype is released frequently to provide users with prompt bug fixes and feature updates, and has a release cycle of every two months.
+Figure 1 shows the component architecture of nipype.

 The interface component provides access to the individual programs and functions from external packages, such as SPM, FSL, and Freesurfer.